 Pre-planned Educational Leave absences are intended to be used for educational trips and unique learning opportunities.
-They are not intended to be used to excuse a child for a family vacation, reunion or recreational trip.
+They cannot be used to excuse a child for a family vacation, reunion or recreational trip.

 Pre-planned Educational Leave will be denied during the first month of school since classroom norms, expectations and routines are being developed at that time.
 Educational Leave will also be denied during planned statewide testing, including EOGs, EOCs, and the ACT Readiness exams.